easolhq/easolhq.github.io/docs/product_management_and_merchandising/series.md

 ---
 layout: default
 title: Series
-parent: Product Management and Merchandising
+parent: Product management and merchandising
 nav_order: 9
 ---

+# Series

 Products can have a series name defined in **Settings > Series**.